writetome51/error-if-not-primitive-or-array/README.md

 ## errorIfNotPrimitiveOrArray(value): void

-It triggers a fatal error if `value` is not a primitive (number, boolean, or string)
+Triggers a fatal error if `value` is not a primitive (number, boolean, or string)
 or array.

 ### Installation